JeremyTaraba/LeetCode/Notes.md

 ## Dynamic Programming
 Usually problems where you either choose to take a path or to not take a path, can sometimes be confused with combinations.
 Commonly solved using a dp[] array that stores past results (memorization).
 Typically using a bottom up approach is easier to understand and implement but sometimes a top down approach is better.
 Sometimes you don't even need the whole array, you just need the last computed values so can just use 2 variables to keep track of this.
 Can also use a set or map instead of using an array if need be.
+Usually At least O(n^2) if not worse runtime.

 ## Additional Notes:
 - Sum of first n natural numbers (1,2,...n) can be found by doing n*(n+1)/2